thkukuk/hugo-photoswipe5-gallery/README.md

 * Call `{{< load-photoswipe >}}` **once** on each page where you want to use PhotoSwipe.
 * It doesn't matter where on the page.
-* If you don't load PhotoSwipe, each figure will instead have a good ol' fashioned hyperlink to a bigger image (or - if you haven't specified a bigger image - the same one).
+* If you don't load PhotoSwipe, each figure will instead have a good old fashioned hyperlink to a bigger image (or - if you haven't specified a bigger image - the same one).

 ## CSS Hackers